paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 **Docsify-This** is an open-source web app that instantly turns online Markdown files into styled web pages - no installation, no build process, just paste a URL and go!

-In this hands-on session, you'll learn to publish and customize your own pages in minutes.
+In this hands-on session, you'll learn to publish and style Markdown pages in minutes.

 ## 📍 Session Outline